Thank you for reading our post, please rate this article at the end.

 - Prepare a marinade by mixing some olive oil, brown sugar, Worcestershire sauce, and red wine vinegar in a dish.

-- Place the steak and coat it with the marinade before leaving it to rest for 20 minutes.
+- Place the steak and coat it with the marinade, then let it rest for 20 minutes.

 - Remove your steak from the marinade and season it with salt and pepper.